-Overview of Braille Transcription Training and Certification
+Braille Transcription Training and Certification

-The NFB is responsible for providing braille transcription training and scoring certification tests, and the National Library Service for the Blind and Physically Handicapped (NLS) awards the certification.
-Interested individuals first study literary braille transcription, but after they become certified and have gained some work experience they can continue their education in other braille subjects.
+The NFB is responsible for providing braille transcription training and scoring certification tests, while the National Library Service for the Blind and Physically Handicapped (NLS) awards the certification.
+Those enrolled in a training program can complete lessons on their own time or at scheduled sessions with a braille organization.
+Some of the topics studied are:

 - Braille alphabet marks

 - Braille contractions and shorthand